-Prepare for a Career in Ski Resort Management, Outdoor Education, or Adventure Leadership
+Prepare for a Career in Ski Resort Management or Adventure Education

 From up here, things look different.

-Northern Vermont University’s new bachelor of science in outdoor education, leadership, and tourism prepares you to succeed in the growth industries of resort management, outdoor education, and adventure tourism.
+Northern Vermont University’s bachelor of science in outdoor education, leadership, and tourism prepares you to succeed in the growth industries of resort management, outdoor education, and adventure tourism.
 This major includes courses from many different disciplines, including environmental science, psychology, and business.
 Our courses focus specifically to create skilled professionals ready to lead within the resort industry as well as to teach others in, about, and for the outdoors, through the use of environmentally and educationally sound methods.

 The B.S. in outdoor education, leadership, and tourism combines the focus and expertise offered in Lyndon’s former mountain recreation management and Johnson’s outdoor education degree programs into one new degree program.
-All OELT majors will complete the same core coursework, and then specialize in one of five concentrations:
+All OELT majors will complete the same core coursework, and then specialize in one of two concentrations:

 Upon graduation, outdoor education, leadership, and tourism majors will be able to: